abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 const DiscordDatabase = require("discord-cloud-database");
 const discordDatabase = new DiscordDatabase(TOKEN?,channelIdMap?);

-// deleteFileByURL take 1 argument
+// deleteFileByURL takes 1 argument

 // the first arg
 /*
-*    the first argument is the file url (string)
+*    The first argument is the file URL (string)
-*    the first argument is required
+*    The first argument is required
 */

 // method return a promise